Pythonic Containers¶

 []

-Just like the empty string ''
+Just like the empty string '', the empty list is equivalent to

 In [10]: